developmentseed/federated-collection-discovery/README.md

 Use the **Settings** button in the API Configuration panel to:

-- **Add/Remove APIs**: Configure which STAC API endpoints the backend searches
+- **Add/Remove APIs**: Configure which STAC API endpoints to search simultaneously
-- **Health Monitoring**: View real-time health status and conformance information
+- **Health Monitoring**: View real-time health status and conformance information for each API
 - **Capability Detection**: See which APIs support collection search and free-text search
 - **Default APIs**: Reset to the APIs configured in config.ts